yrrabdul/Weather-App/README.md

 # Weather-App
-weather app in agular using open weather map api
+weather app in angular using open weather map api